-Driving backward is no fun.
+Driving backwards is no fun.
 Either you have to check desperately in all three mirrors at once, or you have to twist your neck, throw your arm over the passenger seat and try to steer with the remaining hand in the opposite direction from the way you want to go.
-Wouldn’t it be a lot easier if you could turn the whole seat around and have a set of controls for driving backward?
+Wouldn’t it be a lot easier if you could turn the whole seat around and have a set of controls for driving backwards?

-Of course it would – but who drives backward so often that it would be worth the expense?
+Of course it would – but who drives backwards so often that it would be worth the expense?
 Well, what about tractor drivers?
 The German tractor manufacturer Fendt, part of the AGCO group, has been producing tractors with a reversible driving seat for some time.
 Andreas Löwel, head of sales engineering, says, “Our tractors are high-tech tools directed at people who need a tractor to offer the ultimate in efficiency.
 Such people often find it worth paying for a reverse drive facility to get that bit more out of their tractor.”

 Mowing a meadow without damaging the unmown grass, cutting a way through snow that is too deep for the vehicle or cutting down young trees to make a firebreak in a forest – in such cases, you’ll want to push your tools, but you don’t get enough power and control if you just put them in front.
-Better to put them behind and drive backward.
+Better to put them behind and drive backwards.

-Fendt’s system, which is an option in its big Favorit 900 Vario range, involves turning the entire seat and dashboard assembly around, but when users came to Fendt and said they wanted the same facility on smaller tractors, Fendt had to recognize that its 700 and 800 series didn’t have room in the cab to accomplish this.
+Fendt’s system, which is an option in its big Favorit 900 Vario range, involves turning the entire seat and dashboard assembly around, but when users came to Fendt and said they wanted the same facility on smaller tractors, Fendt had to recognise that its 700 and 800 series didn’t have room in the cab to accomplish this.
 Another solution had to be found, and Fendt asked Neumaier Industrie-Technik to find it.

 Bernd Neumaier built his company on the back of his father’s tractor dealership in the small Schwarzwald town of Hofstetten, Germany.
-He grew it into one of Europe’s leading centers for all kinds of metal cutting and forming and has now moved further into system technology.
-“About four years ago I noticed that customers were always wanting more,” he says, “and I realized that either the market pushes you or you push the market.”
+He grew it into one of Europe’s leading centres for all kinds of metal cutting and forming and has now moved further into system technology.
+“About four years ago I noticed that customers were always wanting more,” he says, “and I realised that either the market pushes you or you push the market.”
 That’s the attitude that led him to Fendt and a more ambitious project than he had undertaken before.